Ebiroll/esp32_sigrok/README.md

   Compiler options ->  Optimization Level (Release (-Os))

   → Component config → ESP32-specific -> CPU Frequency (160 Mhz)
-  If you change frequency, you must adjust void setTimescale(float scale) in
+  If you change frequency, you have to set timings differently in void setTimescale(float scale)
+  Currently timing is calculated by counting cycles.
+  Analuge data is temporary disabled.

 ```
+The for the Rigol, only 1400 samples is available.

-Connect PIN 18-(2400 Baud UART output) to pin 12,13 or 14
+Pin 12 is default connected (9600 Baud UART output)
 Then start pulseview
     pulseview -d rigol-ds:conn=tcp-raw/127.0.0.1/5555 -l 5